overture-stack/lectern/libraries/dictionary/README.md

 > }
 > ```

 A `meta` object is available to allow the dictionary creator to add custom properties to the Lectern Dictionary.
 The `meta` property is available to all Dictionary, Schema, and Field objects.
-Providing a `meta` value is optional, but if provided it must be a JSON object.
+Providing a `meta` value is optional.
+If provided the `meta` value is a JSON object.
 There are no restrictions on the field names that can be added to the `meta` object other than they must be valid JSON.
-The values for meta properties are restricted to being a `string`, `number`, or `boolean` value.
-This means that meta data cannot be nested or accept arrays.
+The values for properties of the `meta` can either be another nested meta object, or are one of the allowed value types:
+  - `string`
+  - `number`
+  - `boolean`
+  - `Array<string>`
+  - `Array<number>`

 ### References Structure